KSAS-TV: Satellites

-KSAS-TV serves as the flagship of Fox Kansas (which also serves as the station's main on-air branding), which consists of a network of three full-power and two low-power stations relaying Fox network programming across central and western Kansas.
+KSAS-TV serves as the flagship of Fox Kansas, which consists of a network of three full-power and two low-power stations relaying Fox network programming across central and western Kansas.

 These stations air virtually the exact programming as KSAS, apart from occasional local advertisements targeted to their respective viewing area.
 The other two full-power stations also offer KSAS' two digital subchannels.
 Nielsen Media Research treats KSAS and its satellites as one station in local ratings books, using the identifier name KSAS+.

+Because it was granted an original construction permit after the FCC finalized the digital television allotment plan on April 21, 1997, KOCW did not receive a companion channel for a digital broadcast signal.
+Instead on June 12, 2009, the station turned off its analog signal and turned on its digital signal (an action called a "flash-cut").

 KAAS-TV translators

 These stations can only rebroadcast KAAS-TV, due to their translator classification.